giantswarm/docs/src/content/tutorials/continuous-deployment/apps/app_sets.md

 Please note the following in the example above:

-- We use the `gitops.giantswarm.io/appSet: YOUR_NAME` that will identify all the components included in the `App Set`.
-This makes debugging easier later, as you can easily find what belongs to the Set after it's deployed.
+- You can use the `gitops.giantswarm.io/appSet: YOUR_NAME` label to  identify all the components included in the `App Set`.
+It makes debugging easier later, as you can easily find what belongs to the Set after it's deployed.
 - One of the key benefits of `App Sets` is to be able to provide a specific set of app versions, that's known to make the apps work well together.
-Over here, we do that as a set of in-line patches, so it's immediately visible in the `kustomization.yaml` file which versions are used.
+To achieve that you see a set of in-line patches exposing the versions of the apps.
-- When using `App` resources, we've two configuration slots available: `config` and `userConfig`.
-Since we always want to leave `userConfig` at the end users disposal, we're left with overriding the whole configmap coming from the base application as the only option.
+- When using `App` resources, you have three configuration slots available: `config`, `extraConfigs` and `userConfig`.
+Learn more about them in the [App configuration]({{< relref "/tutorials/continuous-deployment/app-platform/app-configuration" >}}) documentation.
-- It's recommended to re-use App Templates to create `App Set` Templates.
-That's exactly what we do here: apps defined in the `resources:` block are `App` remplates, that, if needed, can be also used standalone.
+- It's recommended to re-use app templates to create `App Set` templates.
+You can observe the apps defined in the `resources:`  are `App` templates, that can be also used standalone.
-- The example above doesn't cover handling secrets - we do that for brevity. secrets can be created the same way as in normal [App Templates](./add_app_template.md) and overrode the same as configmaps or secrets when creating [App from a Template](/advanced/gitops/apps/add_appcr/#adding-app-using-app-template).
+- Secrets can be created the same way as explained in the [app templates]({{< relref "/add_app_template.md" >}}) and override the same as `ConfigMaps` or secrets when creating [App from a Template]({{< relref "/tutorials/continuous-deployment/apps/add_appcr/#adding-app-using-app-template" >}}).

-## Using an app set
+## Use an app set

-Using an `App Set` Template is once again very similar to using a single [App Set](/advanced/gitops/apps/add_appcr/#adding-app-using-app-template).
-To create one, save a path that contains your desired `App Set` Template in the [gitops-template repository in "bases/app_sets"](https://github.com/giantswarm/gitops-template/tree/main/bases/app_sets/) directory.
-Then, create a new directory in the `app_sets` directory of your Working Cluster.
+Using an `App Set` template is similar to use a single [`App Set`]({{< relref "/tutorials/continuous-deployment/apps/add_appcr/#adding-app-using-app-template" >}}).
+To create one, save a path that contains your desired `App Set` template in the [gitops-template repository in "bases/app_sets"](https://github.com/giantswarm/gitops-template/tree/main/bases/app_sets/) directory.
+Then, create a new directory in the `app_sets` directory of your working cluster.
 In that directory, create a `kustomization.yaml` file based on the following pattern:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1